z0al/dep/README.md

 ![comment-screenshot][]

-On the pull request, a status check from `dep` will appear:
+On the pull request, a status check from `DEP` will appear:

 ![status-check-screenshot][]

-For best results, enable branch protection (in the repository's settings) and require the `dep` status check to pass before merging:
+For best results, enable branch protection (in the repository's settings) and require the `DEP` status check to pass before merging:

 ![branch-protection-screenshot][]